-What’s the Difference Between Training How To Sell and Just Showing?
+What’s the Difference Between Training How To Sell and Just Telling?

-We've got to get out of this idea that a training is, I go into your store and I show your retail crew what to do and then they're going to just do it.
+We've got to get out of this idea that training is, I go into your store and I show your managers and the sales process for what to do and then they're going to just do it.
 That doesn't happen.

 That's like, "Here, let me show you a movie.
 Now, go and make a movie."
 Showing or just exposing employees to learning how to build rapport and sell isn't training.
 Without practice, the learner can understand what is taught but not use it because they haven't altered their behavior.